rust-lang/blog.rust-lang.org/posts/2024-07-26-crates-io-development-update.md

 - [#8734](https://github.com/rust-lang/crates.io/pull/8734): Add partial index on versions table
 - [#8737](https://github.com/rust-lang/crates.io/pull/8737): Improve the performance of reverse dependencies using the `default_versions` table

-In some of these cases we have seen a 10-20x performance improvement.
-We are very happy to have him on the team and look forward to more improvements in the future!

-## New database server

-We have recently migrated our database servers to a new provider with more memory and faster storage.
-This has improved the performance of the website and allowed us to run more complex queries without running into performance issues.

-It was previously taking multiple seconds to load e.g. https://crates.io/crates/syn/reverse_dependencies, but now the server usually responds in significantly less than a second.
-We are very happy with the new servers and hope that you will notice the improved performance as well.
+In addition to that, we have recently migrated our database servers to a new provider with more memory and faster storage.
+This has also improved the performance of the website and allowed us to run more complex queries without running into performance issues.
+It was previously taking multiple seconds to load e.g. https://crates.io/crates/syn/reverse_dependencies, but now the server usually responds in much less than a second.